 It was clear with inevitable global expansion, the sport required a management group coordinating races, codifying rules, and managing international development.
 The first organisation formed was the Triathlon Federation International (TFI), consisting mostly of European members.
 It was the goal of the International Olympic Committee to be added to the Olympic program as soon as possible.
 It had the opportunity to appear as a demonstration sport at the 1992 Barcelona Olympics, but only under the International Union of Modern Pentathlon and Biathlon (UIPMB).
 This was not what the triathlon community wanted.
 It spurred members of the working community on to push through the statutes and regulations of the formation of the International Triathlon Union (ITU) in February 1989.
 Today the sport is firmly part of the Olympic movement.
 The name has also changed to World Triathlon to fall more in line with Olympic requirements.

 IRONMAN Triathlon is organised by the World Triathlon Corporation (WTC), who is owned by Advance Publications.
-There is a full long-distance format of the sport consisting of a 3.86 km swim, a 180.25 km bicycle ride, and a full marathon (42.2 km) run.
+There is a full long-distance format of the sport consisting of a 3.86 km swim, a 180.25 km (about 112 mi) bicycle ride, and a full marathon (42.2 km) run.
 In addition, there is the IRONMAN 70.3, which is half the distance, and the IRONMAN 5150 Series, which is more in line with the Olympic standard length.